Tryll¶

 Status and versioning¶

 Tryll is in pre-release — expect breaking changes until the 1.0 API freeze.
-Release notes are not published yet.
-Report problems via the repository issue tracker.
+Every release documents what breaks and how to migrate; see the release notes.